You have a right to silence

 Police and the 5th Amendment

 The 5th amendment says, in part, that “no person shall be compelled in any criminal case to be a witness against himself.”
 But many times when you are approached by law enforcement, you may not be a “suspect” in the literal terms.
 Remember, though, that the police are investigating a crime and they are looking for information.
 Sometimes the most seemingly harmless statements may actually direct attention towards you.
 Countless criminal cases are “cracked” from the defendant’s own statements.
 The evidence is there, but nothing directly links the defendant to the crime.

 But some people just can’t help themselves and they feel that urge to speak to the police.
 9 times out of 10, you are only going to hurt yourself by talking to the police.
 And while it is possible to later suppress your statement through a motion, it’s a lot harder to undo a statement once it’s been made than if it were never made at all.

-At the very least, you should consult with an attorney first.
-If the police want to ask you some questions and you have an idea of what it’s about, give us a call.
+At the very least, you should consult with a criminal defense attorney first.
+If the police want to ask you some questions and you have an idea of what it’s about, give our Milwaukee law firm a call.
 Everything you tell us is confidential and protected by attorney-client privilege.
 One of the best criminal defense attorneys at the firm can give you advice as to whether you should make a statement or whether it would be in your best interest to remain silent.
-And further, we will be with you if you decide to actually make a statement.
+And further, we can be with you if you decide to actually make a statement.